Nambhidharan18/Adventure_Works_Sales_Analysis_in_Excel/README.md

 * **Analysis-1 & Analysis-2:** Time-series and performance trend insights
 * **Product Analysis & Customer Analysis:** In-depth dashboards for product and customer behavior

----

-#### Sheet Structure Summary
+#### Sheet Overview

-* **number_of_sheets:** 4
+**number_of_sheets:** 4
-* **sheet_titles:**
+**titles:**

 * Analysis-1
 * Analysis-2
 * Product Analysis
 * Customer Analysis

+Each worksheet focuses on a specific analytical objective and collectively supports descriptive, trend-based, comparative, segmentation, and contribution analysis using Excel Pivot Tables.

 ---

-#### 1.Analysis-1
+#### 🔹 Analysis-1

 ##### Analytical Techniques Applied

 * Descriptive Analysis
 * Trend Analysis
 * Comparative Analysis
+* Contribution Analysis

-###### Analysis Description
+##### Analysis Description

-The *Analysis-1* worksheet provides a consolidated view of overall business performance.
-Pivot tables were used to summarize key performance indicators, including transaction volume, revenue, cost of goods sold (COGS), profit, order quantity, and profit margins.
+This sheet provides a **high-level business performance overview**.
+Pivot tables were used to aggregate core metrics such as transactions, revenue, cost, profit, product coverage, and margins.

-Year-wise aggregations enabled trend identification and comparative evaluation of performance across different periods.
-Additional product-level summaries, such as sold and unsold products, were included to assess sales effectiveness and inventory movement.
+Time-based comparisons were then performed to evaluate year-over-year performance across key financial and operational indicators.

-###### Key Findings
+##### Key Findings

-* Business performance exhibited noticeable year-over-year variations in revenue, profit, and transaction volume.
+* The business recorded **60.4K transactions**, generating **$307.09M in revenue** and **$126.29M in profit**, resulting in a strong **profit margin of 41.1%**, indicating healthy operational efficiency.
+* Out of **606 available products**, only **158 were sold**, leaving **448 unsold products**, highlighting a significant opportunity for product portfolio optimization.
+* Revenue and profitability showed **consistent year-over-year growth from 2005 to 2007**, with revenue increasing from **$33M to over $102M**.
+* Transaction volume surged sharply in 2007 and 2008, suggesting improved market penetration or expanded sales channels.
-* Profit margins fluctuated across years, indicating changes in cost structure, pricing strategies, or product mix.
+* Profit margins remained stable (around 40–42%) across all years, reflecting controlled costs despite rapid growth.
-* A gap between total products and sold products highlighted opportunities for improved inventory utilization.
-* Higher transaction volumes were strongly associated with increased revenue and profit levels.
+* While 2008 maintained high revenue and profit levels, growth plateaued, indicating potential market saturation or the need for strategic expansion.

 ---

-#### 2.Analysis-2
+#### 🔹 Analysis-2

 ##### Analytical Techniques Applied

-* Time-Series Analysis
 * Trend Analysis
 * Contribution Analysis
+* Time-Based Pattern Analysis

-###### Analysis Description
+##### Analysis Description

-The *Analysis-2* worksheet focuses on profit behavior across multiple time dimensions.
-Pivot tables were used to analyze profit trends at the monthly, daily, and quarterly levels.

-Additionally, profit contribution was evaluated by categorizing transactions into weekdays and weekends and by calculating each quarter’s percentage contribution to total profit.
-This approach enabled identification of seasonal patterns and operational performance across time periods.
+This sheet focuses on **temporal profitability patterns**.
+Profit was analyzed across months, days of the week, weekdays vs weekends, and quarters to identify seasonality and behavioral trends.
+All analyses were performed using aggregated pivot tables across the full dataset.

-###### Key Findings
+##### Key Findings

-* Monthly profit analysis revealed recurring seasonal trends, with certain months consistently generating higher profit.
-* Daily profit patterns showed variability, suggesting differences in customer activity throughout the week.
+* Monthly profit trends indicate **strong performance in Q2 and Q4**, with **May and December** emerging as peak profit months, suggesting seasonal demand patterns.
+* Profit distribution across weekdays is relatively balanced; however, **Thursdays and Fridays** show marginally higher profitability.
-* Weekdays contributed a larger share of total profit compared to weekends, indicating stronger business activity during standard operating days.
+* **Weekdays contribute 72% of total profit**, compared to **28% from weekends**, indicating that core business activity is concentrated during working days.
-* Profit contribution was uneven across quarters, with specific quarters accounting for a significant portion of annual profitability.
+* Quarter-wise analysis shows:

+  * **Q2 as the strongest quarter**, contributing **31% of total profit**
+  * **Q3 as the weakest**, contributing only **19%**, highlighting potential opportunities for targeted campaigns or promotions during this period
+* Overall, the analysis confirms **clear seasonality and time-based concentration of profits**, useful for planning marketing and inventory strategies.

 ---

-#### 3.Product Analysis
+#### 🔹 Product Analysis

 ##### Analytical Techniques Applied

 * Comparative Analysis
+* Segmentation Analysis
 * Contribution Analysis
-* Segmentation Analysis

-###### Analysis Description
+##### Analysis Description

-The *Product Analysis* worksheet delivers a detailed assessment of product-level profitability.
-Pivot tables were used to compare profit contributions across individual products and identify high-performing items.

-Products were further segmented by attributes such as color and price category (expensive vs. less expensive).
-This segmentation allowed evaluation of how product characteristics and pricing tiers influence overall profitability.
+This sheet delivers a **deep dive into product-level performance**.
+Products were compared based on profitability, segmented by attributes such as color and price category, and analyzed for their contribution to total profit.

-###### Key Findings
+##### Key Findings

-* A small subset of products contributed a disproportionately large share of total profit.
+* The **top 5 products alone contribute 24.8% of total profit**, indicating high revenue concentration among a small subset of products.
-* The top-performing products significantly outperformed the remaining product portfolio in terms of profit contribution.
+* These top-performing products are predominantly from the **Mountain-200 series**, highlighting strong customer preference for this product line.
-* Profitability varied across product colors, indicating differing customer preferences or demand patterns.
-* Expensive products generated higher profit per unit, while less expensive products contributed through higher sales volume.
+* Product color analysis reveals:

+  * **Black** as the most profitable color
+  * Followed by **Red** and **Silver**
+* Pricing segmentation shows that **Expensive products contribute 95.4% of total profit**, confirming that profitability is driven primarily by premium offerings rather than volume-based low-cost products.
+* The results suggest opportunities to:

+  * Rationalize underperforming products
+  * Strengthen premium product positioning
+  * Optimize inventory around high-margin segments

 ---

-#### 4. Customer Analysis
+#### 🔹 Customer Analysis

 ##### Analytical Techniques Applied

-* Descriptive Analysis
 * Comparative Analysis
 * Segmentation Analysis
 * Contribution Analysis

-###### Analysis Description
+##### Analysis Description

-The *Customer Analysis* worksheet focuses on understanding customer profitability and demographic patterns.
-Pivot tables were used to analyze customer profit contribution alongside demographic attributes such as age, gender, and geographic location.

-Customers were grouped into top-performing and other segments to evaluate revenue concentration.
-Additional segmentation by age group, gender, and country enabled deeper insight into customer behavior and market distribution.
+This sheet analyzes **customer-level profitability and demographics**.
+Customers were segmented by age group, gender, and geography to identify high-value segments and assess revenue concentration risks.

-###### Key Findings
+##### Key Findings

-* A limited number of top customers accounted for a significant portion of total profit.
-* Profit contribution varied across gender segments, indicating differences in purchasing behavior.
-* Certain age groups consistently generated higher profit, reflecting stronger engagement or purchasing power.
-* Geographic analysis showed that a few countries dominated overall profit contribution, while other regions presented growth opportunities.
+* The **top 5 customers contribute only 0.3% of total profit**, indicating a **well-diversified customer base** with low dependency on individual customers.
+* Gender-based analysis shows an almost equal contribution:

+  * **Female customers:** 50.4%
+  * **Male customers:** 49.6%
+* Age-based segmentation reveals that the **50+ age group contributes 38.9% of total profit**, making it the most valuable demographic segment.
+* Country-level analysis shows that **the United States and Australia together account for 62.7% of total profit**, highlighting geographic revenue concentration.
+* These insights support targeted marketing strategies focused on:

+  * Older customer segments
+  * High-performing regions
+  * Balanced customer acquisition rather than reliance on a few large customers

+---

+### ✅ Summary

+The Data Analysis phase applied structured, multi-dimensional analysis using Excel Pivot Tables to uncover trends, performance drivers, and concentration risks across **time, products, and customers**.
+The findings provide a strong foundation for data-driven decision-making and dashboard storytelling.

 ---